 6.5.6.12 Righting test

+6.5.6.12.1 Applicability

 For all flexible IBCs designed to be lifted from the top or side, as a design type test.

+6.5.6.12.2 Preparation of the IBC for test

-The IBC shall be filled to not less than 95% of its capacity and to its maximum permissible gross mass, the contents being evenly distributed.
+gross mass, the The IBC shall be filled to not less than 95% of its capacity and to its maximum permissible e contents being evenly distributed.

+6.5.6.12.3 Method of testing

 The IBC, lying on its side, shall be lifted at a speed of at least 0.1 m/s to upright position, clear of the floor, by one lifting device or by two lifting devices when four are provided.

 6.5.6.12.4 Criterion for passing the test

-No damage to the IBC or its lifting devices which renders the IBC unsafe for transport or handling.
+handling.
+No damage to the IBC or its lifting devices which renders the IBC unsafe for transport or